chendaniely/scipy-2017-tutorial-pandas/README.md

 #### Windows/Mac

-There will be an Anaconda Launcher application that installs to your system.
+There will be an [Anaconda Navigator](https://docs.continuum.io/anaconda/navigator/) application that installs to your system.
 You can launch the Jupyter notebook from there to run your python code.

 #### Linux